 Northwind Traders conducts its own business in Euros.
 But it has several customers operating in other currencies.
 It sets Euros as its base currency.
 Its Balance Sheet is now denominated in Euros:

 To handle its British customers, Northwind Traders maintains a bank account in London denominated in pounds.
-When setting up this bank account in the Bank Accounts tab, it chooses a currency accordingly:
+When setting up this bank account in the Bank and Cash Accounts tab, it chooses a currency accordingly:

-The Bank Accounts tab shows the main company checking account and the London bank account in their respective currencies:
+The Bank and Cash Accounts tab shows the main company checking account and the London bank account in their respective currencies:

 Meanwhile, the Summary tab converts everything to the base currency according to exchange rates entered in the program so assets can be properly balanced against liabilities and equity in a single currency: